Weather in Las Vegas is categorized as an arid desert climate, which is quite distinct from what most people are accustomed to.

 Being here so long, I feel confident in what I've outlined but be sure and double check.
 Afterall, we are talking weather ... and we all know how fickle mother nature can be.

-Here's hoping you enjoy some great weather, great times and a little luck while visiting here in Las Vegas.
+Here's hoping you enjoy our great weather, some good times and a little luck while visiting here in Las Vegas.

 You may find average temps slightly different on other sites but all are within a slight variance - not enough to make a real difference.
 The above info listed is from the National Weather Service.
 Averages are from their 30 year range of records between 1981 - 2010.